Processes in Linux/Unix

 - Whenever a command is issued in Unix/Linux, it creates/starts a new process.
 For example, pwd when issued which is used to list the current directory location the user is in, a process starts.

-- Through a 5 digit ID number Unix/Linux keeps an account of the processes, this number is call process ID or PID.
+- Through a 5 digit ID number Unix/Linux keeps an account of the processes, this number is called process ID or PID.
 Each process in the system has a unique PID.

 - Used up pid’s can be used in again for a newer process since all the possible combinations are used.